RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/SimpleHbondsToAtomFilter.md

 This filter checks whether an atom (defined by residues through res\_num/pdb\_num and atomname) has at least n_partners H-bonds, where each H-bond needs to have at most hb_e_cutoff energy.

-This filter assumes that there is a single target heteroatom, and H-bonds to polar hydrogens attached to this atom are counted towards H-bonds involving the target atom.
+This filter assumes that there is a single target heavy atom, and H-bonds to polar hydrogens attached to this atom are counted towards H-bonds involving the target atom.

 ```
 <SimpleHbondsToAtomFilter name="(hbonds_filter &string)" n_partners="(&integer)" hb_e_cutoff="(-0.5 &float)"